 - Tough breaks

-You also could call this the school of life.
+Some people call it the school of life.

-So then how does a person prepare for going back to the school of hard knocks?
+So then how does a person who has graduated from formal education prepare for the next step, the school of hard knocks?
 That is our topic for today.

 What does the phrase school of hard knocks mean?